Ways That Are Dark: Background

 Ways That Are Dark is based on its author's experience of living in China for more than one year.
 Townsend had worked as a journalist and educator in New York before joining the United States Foreign Service on 16 December 1930.
 He served as a vice-consul in Shanghai between 10 December 1931 and 9 January 1932 and then in Fuzhou until 1 March 1933.
 The book was released on 10 November 1933 by G. P. Putnam's Sons.

 Summary of contents

 In his introduction, Townsend describes the book as "an honest attempt to present the facts as they are, however unpleasant" and a counterbalance to the "maudlin sentiment" and "misinformation" of other writers on China who have made "fatuous attempts to sprinkle bright hopes over dark facts."
 He notes that while China's virtues will speak for themselves, "in appraising a stranger with whom we are to deal, it is important to know his shortcomings".

 In the first two chapters he describes the atrocious conditions he witnessed in China.
 Shanghai is depicted as a squalid, noisy, and polluted den of crime, poverty, and disease, and yet still comparatively wealthy compared to the rest of the country.
-The interior of the country is difficult to access due to lack of infrastructure, is mostly unsafe for travel, and is wracked constantly by famine and starvation.
+The interior of China is difficult to access due to lack of infrastructure, is mostly unsafe for travel, and is wracked constantly by famine and starvation.